 Other approaches emphasize the role of social relations in the workplace, which can imprint normative views that ultimately shape political opinions due to the significant time people spend at work (Oesch, 2006).
 For instance, continuous and diverse social interactions in interpersonal service roles can foster empathy and reinforce egalitarian values (Kitschelt & Rehm, 2014).
 Conversely, vertical oversight in managerial positions and the emphasis on autonomy in self-employed roles often bolster self-interested and conservative political views (Oesch & Rennwald, 2018).

 Given the individualist focus of current approaches on class and redistributive preferences, a network perspective offers a more comprehensive way to understand redistributive preferences beyond the individual level.
-By focusing on class differences in network ties, the interpersonal dimension of between-class relations is brought to the forefront, emphasizing that social ties encompass both social and economic resources (Lin & Dumin, 1986) embedded in class positions (Weber, 2011, pp. 57–59).(Parkin, 1974)(Parkin, 1974)
+By focusing on class differences in network ties, the interpersonal dimension of between-class relations is brought to the forefront, emphasizing that social ties encompass both social and economic resources (Lin & Dumin, 1986) embedded in class positions (Weber, 2011, pp. 57–59).
+This understanding of class can be related to the Weberian idea of social closure, understood as the process through which classes seek to secure advantages by restricting access to resources and opportunities.
+Social closure can take two forms of action.
+One is exclusion, marked by downward political pressure, where privileged classes use networks to protect their position and limit access for others.
+The other is solidarism, marked by upward political pressure, where disadvantaged classes mobilize through networks to challenge inequality and press for redistribution (Parkin, 1974).

 Class relations and social networks